Reform measures

 Does the new obligation to ensure tax agent services being provided on your behalf are provided competently require your staff to have formal training?

 No, not necessarily.
 The new obligations do not specify any particular method for how relevant knowledge and skills are to be maintained by those that provide tax agent services on your behalf.
-Formal training and on-the-job training will continue to be something a tax practitioner will consider in relation to each employee and in relation to each service an employee is authorised to perform.
+Formal training and on-the-job training will continue to be something you will need to consider in relation to each employee and in relation to each service an employee is authorised to perform.

 Quality management systems (s40)